KorkinLab/infection-dynamics/README.md

 The project was developed using IntelliJ IDEA and the Community Edition (free) for your OS and architecture can be downloaded from [here](https://www.jetbrains.com/idea/download/).

 ### 3. IDE Project Configuration
+Create an `IdeaProjects` directory in your Home directory.
+Download the GitHub repository from [here](https://github.com/KorkinLab/infection-dynamics/archive/refs/heads/main.zip).
+Unzip the repository and place the `NorwalkVirus` and `NorwalkSim` directories in `IdeaProjects`.